 Students and instructors from all over are drawn to Brookfield Craft Center’s Turning Studio.
 Each of the 6 student stations is equipped with a top of the line JET lathe with task lighting and dust collector, turning tool set, and face shield.
 The studio contains a band saw, drill press and sharpening stations.

 Classes in the Turning Studio include short sampler workshops for beginners, foundation-level courses in bowl and spindle turning, intermediate technique and project-based workshops and demonstrations from legendary master turners.

 Brookfield Craft Center is pleased to offer our students and members the opportunity to use our studios to hone their skills working independently on personal or class projects.
 Each of our studios have scheduled times for monitored Open Studio hours.
-Students or members who have achieved an appropriate skill level to work independently are welcome to drop in and “pay at the door” or purchase session time online ahead of time at discounted rate.
-Sessions must be used within 12 weeks of purchase.
-Below are the standard times and weekdays for Open Studios in each media.
-Some studios, Glass and Clay, for example, often offer additional dates and times.
+Students or members who have achieved an appropriate skill level to work independently are welcome to register online to secure a spot in the open studio.